w3c/wai-inclusion/index.md

     url: https://www.w3.org/WAI/WAI-AGE/
 ---

 Introduction
 ------------
 {:#introduction.no-display}

 *Accessibility, usability, and inclusion* are closely related aspects in creating a web that works for everyone.
 Their goals, approaches, and guidelines overlap significantly.
-When designing and developing websites and applications, it is most effective to address them together.
+It is most effective to address them together when designing and developing websites and applications.

-There are a few situations when it's important to focus specifically on one aspect, such as when researching accessibility needs of people with disabilities to help develop standards and policies.
+There are a few situations when it's important to focus specifically on one aspect.
+For example when developing standards and policies.
+Researching the accessibility needs of people with disabilities helps with developing those.

 This article briefly:

 -   explains the distinctions and overlaps between accessibility, usability, and inclusive design,
 -   encourages increased coordination across research and practice in these disciplines, and,
 -   points out the importance of maintaining the focus of accessibility on people with disabilities.

 Distinctions and Overlaps {#terms}
 -------------------------